nworbde/netJina/README.md

 	i_pa							:= (p,a)
 	i_gn							:= (g,n)
 	i_pn							:= (p,n)

+Now that you have the handles, you can get the reaction parameters.

+    write(output_unit,'(/,a)') 'What are the reaction parameters for ca37' call get_bdat_channels(reaclib,rates_dict,handles,n_coeff,rate_coefficients,q,rate_mask)

+    integer, dimension(N_bdat_channels) :: n_coeff
+    real(dp), dimension(ncoefficients*max_terms_per_rate,N_bdat_channels) :: rate_coefficients
+    real(dp), dimension(N_bdat_channels) :: q
+    logical, dimension(N_bdat_channels) :: rate_mask

+Becauase reaclib has a standard seven-coefficient fit per rate, some reactions have multiple rate entries: the total reaction rate is the sum of the individual terms.
+Thus, for the channel with index `channel_index`, `rate_coefficients(1:7,channel_index)` has the coefficients for the first entry, `rate_coefficients(8:14,channel_index)` has the second, with a total of `7*n_coeff(channel_index)` coefficients for that reactions.
+The Q-values are stored in `q(channel_index)`.
+Finally, logical array `rate_mask` contains for each channel the value `.TRUE.` if the rate is present in reaclib and is a forward rate.

 ## How it works
 After reading in the `reaclib` database, the code generates for each rate a "handle" and uses that to build a dictionary.
-When called with an isotope, channel pair a handle is easily constructed and used to look up the HEAD rate in the database.
-The number of terms is stored in the database, so the code just needs to read those terms and pack them into the output.
+When called with an (isotope, channel) pair a handle is easily constructed and used to look up the HEAD rate in the database.
+The number of entries for that reaction is stored in the database, so the code just needs to read those terms and pack them into the output.

+## To do
+The generation of handles and returning of reaction parameters should be handled by one wrapper routine, that would also take care of exceptions.